 Just one cow gives off enough harmful methane gas in a single day to fill around 400 litre bottles, which is really bad for the environment.

 Another argument used for veganism is that meat and dairy production uses too much land.

 Some vegans say they stopped eating meat for health reasons, but some people worry about getting the right vitamins and minerals from a vegan diet.

 The British Dietetic Association, which represents experts in nutrition, says that a "balanced vegan diet can be enjoyed by children and adults".

 However, it also says it is important to plan meals to make sure that it includes enough nutrients.

-Would you ever try being a vegan?
-Or do you think it is not for you?
-Let us know in the comments.
+Are you and your family having a go at Veganuary this year?
+Or do you think a vegan diet isn't the option for you?
+Let us know in the comments!